owenk165/DiscordCommandCleaner/README.md

 4. **IMPORTANT: Make modification to the files** by replacing the relevant fields with your token.

+5. Set up discord bot at https://discord.com/developers/applications.
+Retrieve bot token from bot tab.
+Invite bot to server at OAuth2 tab by defining the scope and permissions, followed with visiting the link generated at the scope division.

 <h2>Manual hosting</h2>

 1. Open command line by ctrl + R and search for cmd.